William (Billy) F. Graham, Jr.

 The Los Angeles Crusade in 1949 launched Mr. Graham into international prominence.
 Scheduled for three weeks, the meetings were extended to more than eight weeks, with overflow crowds filling a tent erected downtown each night.

-Many of his subsequent early Crusades were similarly extended, including one in London which lasted 12 weeks, and a New York City Crusade in Madison Square Garden in 1957 which ran nightly for 16 weeks.
+Many of his subsequent early Crusades were similarly extended, including one in London that lasted 12 weeks, and a New York City Crusade in Madison Square Garden in 1957 that ran nightly for 16 weeks.

-Today, Billy Graham and his ministry are known around the globe.
+Today, Mr. Graham and his ministry are known around the globe.
 He has preached in remote African villages and in the heart of New York City, and those to whom he has ministered have ranged from heads of state to the simple living bushmen of Australia and the wandering tribes of Africa and the Middle East.
-Since 1977, Mr. Graham was given the opportunity to conduct preaching missions in virtually every country of the former Eastern bloc, including the former Soviet Union.
+Beginning in 1977, Mr. Graham was given the opportunity to conduct preaching missions in virtually every country of the former Eastern bloc, including the former Soviet Union.

 Mr. Graham founded the Billy Graham Evangelistic Association (BGEA) in 1950, headquartered in Minneapolis, Minnesota, until relocating to Charlotte, North Carolina, in 2003.
-He conducts his ministry through the BGEA, including:
+Through BGEA’s ministry, Mr. Graham started:

-- the weekly “Hour of Decision” radio program.
+- the weekly “Hour of Decision” radio program, which was heard around the world for more than 60 years;

-- television programs that are broadcast on national Christian networks.
+- television programs that are still broadcast today on national Christian networks.

-- a syndicated newspaper column, “My Answer,” which is carried by newspapers both nationally and internationally.
+- a syndicated newspaper column, “My Answer,” which is carried by newspapers both nationally and internationally; and

-- “Decision” magazine, the official publication of the Association, which has a circulation of more than 420,000, making it one of the most widely circulated religious periodicals in the world.
+- “Decision” magazine, the official publication of the Association, which has a circulation of more than 425,000, making it one of the most widely circulated religious periodicals in the world;

-Mr. Graham has written 32 books, many of which have become top sellers.
+Mr. Graham has written 33 books, many of which have become top sellers.
 His autobiography “Just As I Am,” published in 1997, achieved a “triple crown,” appearing simultaneously on the three top best-seller lists in one week.
-In it, Mr. Graham reflects on his life, including more than 70 years of ministry around the world.
+In it, Mr. Graham reflects on his life, and decades of ministry around the world.
 From humble beginnings as the son of a dairy farmer in North Carolina, he shares how his unwavering faith in Christ formed and shaped his career.

-Mr. Graham’s most recent works include “The Reason for My Hope: Salvation” (2013), “The Heaven Answer Book” (2012), “Nearing Home” (2011) and “Storm Warning” (2010).
+Mr. Graham’s most recent works include “Where I Am: Heaven, Eternity, and Our Life Beyond” (2015), “The Reason for My Hope: Salvation” (2013), “The Heaven Answer Book” (2012), “Nearing Home: Life, Faith and Finishing Well” (2011) and “Storm Warning” (2010).
 “Nearing Home” was selected as the 2012 Christian Book of the Year by the Evangelical Christian Publishers Association.
-Of his other books, “Approaching Hoofbeats: The Four Horsemen of the Apocalypse” (1983) was listed for several weeks on The New York Times best seller list; “How to Be Born Again” (1977) had the largest first printing in publishing history with 800,000 copies; “Angels: God’s Secret Agents” (1975) sold one million copies within 90 days; and “The Jesus Generation” (1971) sold 200,000 copies in the first two weeks.
+Of his other books, “Approaching Hoofbeats: The Four Horsemen of the Apocalypse” (1983) was listed for several weeks on The New York Times best seller list; “How to Be Born Again” (1977) had the largest first printing in publishing history at the time with 800,000 copies; “Angels: God’s Secret Agents” (1975) sold one million copies within 90 days; and “The Jesus Generation” (1971) sold 200,000 copies in the first two weeks.

 Mr. Graham’s counsel has been sought by presidents, and his appeal in both the secular and religious arenas is evidenced by the wide range of groups that have honored him, including numerous honorary doctorates from many institutions in the U. S. and abroad.